isomerpages/nlb-biblioasia/_podcast/A Local Olympian/Transcript.md

 <p><strong>Nick</strong>
 <br>There was never an issue of “Let’s make this quick.”
 And he was brilliant.
 He was perfect.
 And I presented him with a copy of book 1, <em><a href="https://catalogue.nlb.gov.sg/search/card?id=7da07a8f-2b30-5440-9218-8aea5b8eb218&amp;entityType=FormatGroup" rel="noopener noreferrer nofollow" target="_blank">The Colonial Legacy</a></em>.
-When Book 3 was due to come out, I thought, “Can we invite the president?”
+When book three was due to come out, I thought, “Can we invite the president?”
 Because now he was in line.</p>
 <p>&nbsp;</p>
 <p>He was going through the election process.
 Can we invite him along?
 Can